Dwight Peck's personal Web site

 Tell-tale chamois tracks at the mouth of the cave.

-A word to the wise: when you're thrashing about in the forest near the Pré d'Aubonne, keep your eye out for this thing lest you stumble upon it unawares.
+When you're thrashing about in the forest near the Pré d'Aubonne, keep your eye out for this thing.